markandgo/avl-lua/readme.md

 ## avl.lua ##

-Values in the tree are added and sorted using > and < operations at each node.
-The operation will fail if either cases fail.
+Values in the tree are added and sorted using the > and < operations at each node.
+Values cannot be added more than once.
 You can add tables as values by defining a __lt metamethod for each one.

 Functions: